Montgomery51/Final-Project-/README.md

 Added value to Ingeimaks Solar Tracker
 ====================================
-*The solar tracker will stop all itsa motion if it dtects the panels not producing enough voltage as seen in my code to be (voltage <0.5) The program will sit in a while loop until voltage increases
+* The solar tracker will stop all its motion if it dtects the panels not producing enough voltage as seen in my code to be (voltage <0.5) The program will sit in a while loop until voltage increases
-*Once night-time occurs the voltage will drop and the system will detect this and the position that it is in (west) and turn itself around to the (east) to prepare for the next days tracking activities
+* Once night-time occurs the voltage will drop and the system will detect this and the position that it is in (west) and turn itself around to the (east) to prepare for the next days tracking activities
-*The Tracker is able to detect the voltage the panels create *The tracker now reads the temperature around the unit *The tracker now has an LCD display to relate to the user how efficient their solar panels are
+* The Tracker is able to detect the voltage the panels create
+* The tracker now reads the temperature around the unit
+* The tracker now has an LCD display to relate to the user how efficient their solar panels are

 Improvements
 =============
-*I would have liked to increase the size of this unit but i did not order the larger servos in time *I Would have liekd to add a charging station and more solar panels *This system was limited because I only had small servos so i had to shrink the unit down *So, for further improvements I would say increase servo size *Use a "reliable" 3D printer to build a better custom base *More Solar panels
+* I would have liked to increase the size of this unit but i did not order the larger servos in time
+* I Would have liekd to add a charging station and more solar panels
+* This system was limited because I only had small servos so i had to shrink the unit down
+* So, for further improvements I would say increase servo size
+* Use a "reliable" 3D printer to build a better custom base
+* More Solar panels
-*Wire loom and or conduit wopuld have made the project look more pleasant *Addidng an anemometer
+* Wire loom and or conduit wopuld have made the project look more pleasant
+* Addidng an anemometer
-*IF anemometer was added a DMT11 moisture sensor could be added as well to create a fully functional weather station *Add WIFI to stream weather data to the computer or smart phone *creating some sort of water proof case for the electronics would be essential for a stand alone unit
+* IF anemometer was added a DMT11 moisture sensor could be added as well to create a fully functional weather station
+* Add WIFI to stream weather data to the computer or smart phone
+* creating some sort of water proof case for the electronics would be essential for a stand alone unit

 TEAM
 =====